List of political parties in Singapore: 20th century

 Post-independence Singapore saw the dominance of the People's Action Party, which first came into power in 1959.
 On 16 May 1960, a new Societies Ordinance was passed, and in December 1966, local parties were forbidden from being affiliated to foreign ones.
 This directly impacted the handful of small parties with links to Malaysia, most of which renamed themselves and/or cut formal foreign ties.
 The PAP's dominance stemming from Singapore's economic advancement further weakened the smaller opposition parties, with a majority of Singaporeans voting for the PAP in subsequent elections.
-To date, 13 parties have officially dissolved, mostly through mergers with other parties.

-Still, new parties continued to be established.
-Seven new parties were formed in the 1970s (including the Justice Party, Singapore and the United Front, the preprocessor of today's Democratic Progressive Party), two in the 1980s, two in the 1990s, three in the 2000s, and six in the 2010s.
-The newest party to be registered is Singapore United Party, on 24 December 2020.
-There are therefore a total of 30 registered political parties today, of which ten have never contested in an election.
+Still, new parties continued to be established, and to date, there are therefore a total of 30 registered political parties today, of which ten have never contested in an election, 13 parties have officially dissolved with most through mergers with other parties.
+A few opposition parties, those of Workers' Party and Singapore Democratic Party, had gained some success towards the 80s with the captures of its safe seat of Hougang and Potong Pasir respectively, with the former went with further success heading towards the 21st century.